 The list doesn't only mention specific types of crimes by name, but says, for example, that you can be denied a green card for any crime of "moral turpitude."

-Other crimes on the list include things like controlled substance violations, multiple criminal convictions (2 or more) where the total prison sentences were 5 years or more, illicit drug trafficking, human trafficking, prostitution, money laundering, and so on.
+Other crimes on the list include things like controlled substance violations, multiple criminal convictions (two or more) where the total prison sentences were five years or more, illicit drug trafficking, human trafficking, prostitution, money laundering, and so on.